Keluro/Office365-AddinWeb-SignInSample/README.md

 - [Office Js Helpers](https://github.com/OfficeDev/office-js-helpers)
 Similarly to Doug Perkes, it is not limited to Azure AD and is an authentication for many OAUTH social logins.
 It is based on the dialogAPI but do not have a fallback solution when not available.
 It is a very "light weight" sample no server side logic.
+*Edit: the authors told me that they are implementing a fallback solution, it will be probably based on popup polling (it is the only possibility because it is server-less)*.
+See my blog post [on popup polling for add-ins](http://benoitpatra.com/2015/05/28/implementing-the-oauth-2-0-flow-in-app-for-office-sandboxed-environment/).

 - [Office-Add-in-Nodejs-ServerAuth](https://github.com/OfficeDev/Office-Add-in-Nodejs-ServerAuth)
 We did not review completely this sample but the approach looks similar to the one used in Doug Perkes sample.
 The server technology is Node.